-Such is the nature of football that Leicester’s miraculous title win of 2015/16 feels of a different era.
+Such is the immediate, reactionary nature of football that Leicester’s miraculous title win of 2015/16 already feels of a different era.

 Nobody who experienced it will ever forget what the Foxes achieved that season and while N’Golo Kante’s industry and Riyad Mahrez’s brilliance were key, it’s Jamie Vardy who will forever be the unlikely Hollywood heartthrob of it all.

-During those fantastical days, the ‘Vardy party’ chant became part of popular culture, as did the catchphrase ‘chat s**t, get banged’.
+During the fantastical days of 2015/16, the ‘Vardy party’ chant became part of popular culture, as did the catchphrase ‘chat s**t, get banged’.

-And the thing is, while all that hullabaloo has now died down outside of Leicester, he’s still an inspiration to millions today.
+And while all that hullabaloo has now died down, he remains an inspiration to millions today.

 Vardy is so much more than just a speed merchant.